libra/website/docs/libra-protocol.md

 ## Overview

-The **Libra Blockchain**, a cryptographically authenticated distributed database, is based on the **Libra protocol**.
-The blockchain is maintained by a distributed network of [validators](reference/glossary/#validators).
+The **Libra Blockchain** is a cryptographically authenticated distributed database, and it is based on the **Libra protocol**.
+This document briefly describes the key concepts of the Libra protocol.
+For detailed description of all the elements of the Libra protocol, refer to the [Libra Blockchain technical paper]().

+The Libra Blockchain is maintained by a distributed network of [validator nodes](reference/glossary/#validators), also known as validators.
 The validators collectively follow a [consensus protocol](reference/glossary/#consensus-protocol) to agree on a total ordering of transactions in the blockchain.
-In this document, we introduce you to the key concepts of the Libra protocol.

 The Libra **testnet** is a demonstration of an early prototype of the Libra Blockchain software (Libra Core).